Chromatica: Critical reception

-Accolades and recognition
+Accolades and impact

 Chromatica received a Best Pop Vocal Album nomination at the 63rd Annual Grammy Awards ceremony, and Gaga scored her second Best Pop Duo/Group Performance win with "Rain on Me", making history by being the first female collaboration to win.
 It also won the award for Western Album of the Year and Best 3 Western Albums at the 2021 Japan Gold Disc Awards and Top Dance/Electronic Album at the 2021 Billboard Music Awards.
 The album earned Gaga one People's Choice Award nomination, a nod for LOS40 Music Award's Best International Album, and a GLAAD Media Award nomination for the category of Outstanding Music Artist.

 Upon the release of Drake's Honestly, Nevermind and Beyoncé's Renaissance, both in 2022, some publications noted the impact of Chromatica and Dua Lipa's Future Nostalgia (2020) in bringing house music back into the mainstream pop music scene.

 Commercial performance

 Chromatica debuted at number one on the US Billboard 200 chart with first week sales of 274,000 album-equivalent units (including 205,000 pure sales), at that time the biggest opening week of 2020 for a female artist and fifth best sales week overall.
 Album sales comprised 75% of the total sum, boosted by a robust performance at US retailers.
 The remaining 65,000 units were album-equivalent units, denoting 87.16 million on-demand streams of individual tracks.
 This gave Gaga her sixth consecutive Billboard 200-topping album, the eighth woman to claim six chart-topping albums, and, at nine years and two days, the record for the fastest six number-one-album tally by a female artist.
-The second week saw Chromatica's sales performance drop by 77%, dipping to number two, but the album sustained the momentum into the third week with 44,000 album-equivalent units.
+The second week saw Chromatica's sales performance drop by 77%, dipping to number two with 64,000 album-equivalent units moved, but the album sustained the momentum into the third week by staying at number two with 44,000 units.

 The album's reported US sales exceeded 400,000 units after a month.
 Following a vinyl release on June 25, 2021, Chromatica re-entered the Billboard 200 at number 59 and topped the Vinyl Albums chart, selling 8,000 vinyl copies.
 The album has sold 76,000 copies across all of its vinyl editions, as of July 2021.
-As of January 2022, it has moved 1,132,000 units in the US.
+In total, it has moved 1,132,000 units in the US as of January 2022, and was later certified Platinum by the Recording Industry Association of America (RIAA).
 It charted for a total of 41 weeks on the Billboard 200.